Logiqx/covid-stats/docs/README.md

 You can find a selection of my COVID-19 insights shared on Twitter:

-- [Popular Tweets](twitter.md) - links to my tweets relating to COVID-19
+- [Favourite Tweets](twitter.md) - links to my tweets relating to COVID-19

 You can find some of my video analysis on YouTube, mainly during the autumn of 2020: